Burger chain Wendy’s plans to open its first UK ‘dark kitchens’

 US burger chain Wendy’s has announced plans to open its first “dark kitchens” in the UK as bosses aim to cash in on the rise of online delivery apps including Deliveroo and Uber Eats.

-The company is the third largest burger chain in the world after McDonald’s and Burger King, with around 6,700 outlets in 30 countries, but it quit the UK in 1999 and only announced plans to return in May this year, with stores opening in Reading, Stratford and Oxford.
+The company is the third largest burger chain in the world after McDonald’s and Burger King, with around 6,800 outlets in 30 countries, but it quit the UK in 1999.

+It returned to the UK this year with a store in Reading and aims to open new sites in Stratford, Oxford, Croydon and Romford by the end of the year.

+In total, bosses hope to open around 400 sites across the country over the next five years, including the new dark kitchens – named because they do not serve customers in person but cook for delivery – which will be run with franchise partner Reef.

+She said: “We’re partnering with multiple delivery service providers… so, I think you’ll see all the major players that do delivery in the market being part of the proposition.”

+Franchise partner Reef has already operated dark kitchens in the UK for the past few years and will use its expertise to drive the growth, she added.

-The latest announcement will see the UK open additional sites that will only serve deliveries, at a time when burgers are big business on food apps.
+The plans come at a time when burgers are big business on food apps after households shifted to online takeaway orders in record numbers during the pandemic.

 US rival Five Guys is one of the most popular restaurants on the Deliveroo app and has enjoyed a rapid expansion in the UK in recent years, alongside another rival Shake Shack.

-Wendy’s did not give details on how many “dark kitchens” – named because they do not serve customers in person – would open in the UK.

-The company would only say it plans to “open and operate 700 delivery kitchens over the next five years across the US, Canada, and the United Kingdom”.
+Wendy’s said it plans to “open and operate 700 delivery kitchens over the next five years across the US, Canada, and the United Kingdom” after successful trials in the US and Canada, but did not specify how many of those sites in total would be in the UK beyond its initial London sites.

-“This commitment is building on the successful test of eight delivery kitchens that opened in Canada.
-The company expects… to open approximately 50 delivery kitchens in 2021 with the remainder being opened in 2022-25.”

 It comes as the firm revealed sales hit 493.3 million dollars (£357 million) in the three months to the end of June, compared with 402.3 million dollars (£291 million) in the same period a year ago.